 How are Dogs Tested to Become a Therapy Dog with ATD?

 The Alliance of Therapy Dogs (ATD) has a unique testing process that involves handling your dog.
 Our testing is designed to make sure you and your dog have a good relationship with each other and that your dog has the right temperament for therapy dog work.

 After the test, a Tester/Observer (T/O) will monitor you and your dog during three visits to facilities that include two visits to a medical facility.
 During these supervised visits, the T/O will instruct you and your dog on the art of visiting and give you advice and guidance while observing you in action.
-If all goes well, the T/O will pass you and your dog and recommend you for registration with ATD.
+If all goes well, the T/O will pass you and your dog and recommend you for certification and registration with ATD.

 If you would like to know more about training your puppy to become a therapy dog or therapy dogs testing, contact the Alliance of Therapy Dogs.